backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/DynamoDB.md

 	- There is *no option to enable or disable encryption* for new or existing tables.
 	- By *default*, all tables are encrypted *under an AWS owned customer master key (CMK)* in the DynamoDB service account.
 	- However, you *can select* an option to encrypt some or all of your tables under a *customer-managed CMK* or the *AWS managed CMK* for DynamoDB in your account.
+- DynamoDB has *two built-in backup methods* (On-demand, Point-in-time recovery) that **write to Amazon S3**
+	- We do not have access to the S3 buckets that are used for these backups.

 ## Read and Write Capacity Modes
 - *Control* how you manage your **table’s capacity** (*read/write throughput*)